Via Boris, I discover this quote from William Gibson:

 I believe that [civil society’s] principal challenge in Latin America is that of creating bridges between these two nations, advocating human development as the starting point for sustained economic development, with the understanding that global problems can only be resolved by tackling local problems: the village, the isolated community, internal migration, small farms, trades, neighborhood roads, rural schools, vocational training, and traditional craftsmanship.

-Fuentes’ main argument is that in the developing world both the government and private sectors have their sites set on exactly that: development.
-All across the former Third World we see Prime Ministers touting their 2030 plans, 2020 plans, and among the most ambitious, their 2010 plans.
+Fuentes’ main argument is that in the developing world, both the government and private sectors have their sites set on exactly that: development.
+All across the former Third World, we see Prime Ministers touting their 2030 plans, 2020 plans, and among the most ambitious, their 2010 plans.
 “By so and so a date, our country will become a fully developed nation,” they say in speech after speech.
 Never mind that they offer no metrics with which to gauge progress, the point is that both governments and corporations are concerned with national growth, not equal opportunity.

-Will this third sector be successful in bridging the present divide between past and future?
-I really have no idea.
+Will this third sector be successful in bridging the present divide between the past and future?
+I have no idea.
 But there is reason for optimism as the world’s two wealthiest men have decided to invest the great majority of their fortunes in social development.
 Former leaders like Bill Clinton are also using their fame and popularity to push for philanthropy and social entrepreneurism.
 Even the supreme celebrities of our Hollywood-idolizing society are using (albeit sometimes misguidedly) their influence to push popular attention from the MTV Music Awards and toward communities that have yet to benefit from the economic boom of globalization.